 Suggested Tips to Consider for Video Job Interviews

 Video interviews have been gaining momentum and taking over face-to-face interviews specifically with recruitment of international workforce.
-Resorting to video interviews has been triggered by the rise and widespread use of different video call apps and by the interest of recruiters in cutting off time and travel related costs.
+Resorting to video interviews has been triggered by the rise and widespread use of different video call apps, by the interest of recruiters in cutting off time and travel related costs and we can only predict that this will be the trend going forward.

 Although video interviews might feel less overwhelming and easier to conduct given the absence of direct face-to-face interaction, the latter might make it more challenging for applicants to use body language to impress interviewers.
 Following the moto “don’t take the interview lightly” is paramount to have a successful video interview and hence ensure leaving an impression.
 It is very important that you perceive a video interview as serious as a face-to-face interview.
 This is not just about mental preparation; however, extends to involve several steps you might want to consider and undertake for a video job interview.